-For this reason, an assessment of Equality and Diversity implications is recommended as part of the long-term tender bid returns have been received from operators in March 2023.
+For this reason, an assessment of Equality and Diversity implications is recommended once bids have been received from operators.
+This is shown in the timeline as set out in 2.3 above.

 10. Climate Change Implications and Advice

 10.1 Not applicable for this paper.